 - CrowdcurityCrowdsourced Application Security

-Crowdcurity is a platform for crowdsourced application security.
-We crowdsource security testers and connect them with businesses.
+Crowdcurity is an application security marketplace.
+We crowdsource security researchers and connect them with businesses.
 We basically do crowdsourced security audits and bug bounty programs as-a-service.

-We enable any business to create their own bug bounty program in few easy steps - and discover security vulnerabilities before they are exploited by the bad guys.
+We enable any business to create their own application security program in few easy steps - and discover security vulnerabilities before they are exploited by the bad guys.